robknight/pod2/book/src/values.md

 # POD value types
-From the frontend perspective, POD values may be one of the following[^type] types: two atomic types
+From the frontend perspective, POD values may be one of the following[^type] types: four atomic types
 - `Integer`
+- `Bool`
 - `String`
+- `Raw`

 and three compound types
 - `Dictionary`